actix/examples/cache/redis-cache-middleware/README.md

 ## Verify Redis Contents

 When making the first GET request to `/fibonacci/47`, it may take around 8 seconds to respond.
-If Redis is running and the connection is established, subsequent requests should return the cached result immediately, but with content type `application/json`.
+If Redis is running and the connection is established, subsequent requests should return the cached result immediately, a `hit` cache status will be returned, but with content type `application/json`.

 ## Known issues